jayanthr/jayanthr.github.io/publications.md

 #### Dissertation:

+Integrating computational and participatory simulations for design in complex systems.
+Supervised by Sebastiaan Meijer and Gunnar Flotterod, Defended at KTH in August 2017.

 #### Conference Publications:

 1. Mohamed Nezar Abourraja, Luca Marzano, Jayanth Raghothama, Adam S. Darwich and Sebastiaan Meijer.
 2022.
 “A Data-Driven Discrete Event Simulation Model To Improve Emergency Department Logistics”.
 In Winter Simulation Conference 2022.
 Forthcoming.